jeremytammik/tbc/a/2026_reload_core_publ.md

 However, it has no debug.

 Every code cell is compiled into a small assembly and is loaded in runtime, similar to RevitAddinManager.
-The C# script is rewritten to full C# class by Roslyn and the notebook and Revit exchange data about variables to support referenceing between code cells.
+The C# script is rewritten to full C# class by Roslyn and the notebook and Revit exchange data about variables to support referencing between code cells.

 Taking a step back and trying to explain this from a less experienced user perspective, here is what I came up with: